Bike photos by Steve Magas, a race in Walnut Hills, a bike rack at Ride Cincinnati, A ghost bike dedication ceremony and a beautiful bike bell

 In light of my 2020 Experience in the exciting new adventure series Alice in Insurance Land, I think it’s actually a pretty good time to update this piece again.
 So let’s re-visit the BLS and make sure folks really GET It – or at least Get how freaking COMPLICATED and troublesome this can be!

-WHAT IS THE BLS?
+WHAT IS THE Boring Legal Stuff?

 What is the BLS?
 The BLS is the Boring Legal Stuff you need to think about BEFORE you hop on the bike and ride.
 Basically boring stuff like INSURANCE and even Estate Planning.
 In this piece we’ll talk about … YAWWWWWWNNNNN….
 INSURANCE.